hamax97/hamax97.github.io/projects/ideas.md

 - Create an app that would map pencil strokes in your Galaxy tab to mouse interactions in your computer (for Linux, PC, and Tablet)

 - Find a usecase for [Emotiv](https://www.emotiv.com/emotivpro/) and build something, I think it has an API.
 Endava has partnership too.

+- To improve my Ruby skills:
+  * A basic performance testing tool.